 - Caitlin Rowley – Questioning the division of ‘public’ and ‘private’ creative spaces through an interdisciplinary approach to composition derived from a performative interpretation of visual art processes.

-For more information about Open Scores Lab, please see the blog.
+For more information about Open Scores Lab, please follow us on Twitter below, or see our blog for updates on events and group news.